 In addition to her law practice, Emily volunteers her time for non-profit organizations.
 In 2016, Emily joined the Board of Litigation of the Mountain States Legal Foundation, a public interest legal foundation dedicated to individual liberty, the right to own and use property, limited and ethical government, and the free enterprise system that defends constitutional liberties and the rule of law.
 She served two terms as MSLF’s Litigation Advisory Council Chair.
 She served seven years (one as Chair) on the Board of Directors of Billings Head Start, Inc., which provides comprehensive services for young children and their families to achieve school readiness and lifelong success.
-She also serves on the Board of Directors of Dress for Success Billings, Inc., a Board she continues to serve whose mission is to empower women to achieve economic independence by providing a network of support, professional attire and the development tools to help them thrive in work and life.
+Emily also chaired the Board of Directors of Dress for Success Billings, Inc., a Board she continues to serve whose mission is to empower women to achieve economic independence by providing a network of support, professional attire and the development tools to help them thrive in work and life.

 As a fourth-generation Montanan and a third-generation attorney, Emily is delighted and humbled to carry on the legal tradition begun by her grandfather, Willis, and her father, Blair.
-When not defending her clients, Emily loves fishing on the Yellowstone River.
-Her other interests include running, backpacking, traveling, crocheting, and spending time with her family and rescue dog.
+When not representing her clients, Emily loves crocheting, camping with her family, and fishing on the Yellowstone River.